Primeval series 1: Casting

-Andrew-Lee Potts auditioned for the role of Connor Temple and was eager to play the role due to finding the script to be very unique, stating in later interviews that he had "never seen anything like it".
+Andrew-Lee Potts auditioned for the role of Connor Temple and was eager to play the role due to finding the script to be unique, stating in later interviews that he had "never seen anything like it".
 His first audition took place the morning after he had done a night shoot for another project, which he believes helped make him "a little euphoric".
 Potts was also drawn to the role since he had previously mostly played "psychopaths" and Connor was a more nice character.
 Connor's characterisation in Primeval was developed by both Hodges and Potts together.
 Potts prepared for the role through searching for the creatures featured in the scripts on the internet.
 Hannah Spearritt also auditioned for the role of Abby Maitland; in later interviews Spearritt explained that the making of the series came at a perfect time when she was "ready to come back into TV" after being a part of the pop group S Club 7.
 Her audition involved a scene with Rex, a Coelurosauravus who was envisioned as a massive part of Abby's character.
 Spearritt was driven to the role of Abby since she saw it as an inspirational "swashbuckling female role".
 Spearritt stated in later interviews that she only dared to audition for the role due to Billie Piper, also with a pop music background, successfully landing the role of Rose Tyler in Doctor Who in 2005.

 Lucy Brown was driven to the role of Claudia Brown both because Primeval had prehistoric creatures and because it was a "very character driven piece and it deals with real human relationships".
 Juliet Aubrey, who plays Helen Cutter, also cited the interesting relationships and their development as what made her want to play the part, as well as how Helen was "such a mystery figure".
 Aubrey was also interested in working together with Henshall, who she had nearly worked together with on several previous projects.